mediamanipulation/simpleredux-sc-tutorial/README.md

 https://www.youtube.com/watch?v=eA6rskkE9y8&t=72s
 YouTube Video Tutorial -
-This video tutorial was used as a guide to set up and implement Redux-Saga in a React application. and peer programming with ChatGPT
+This video tutorial was used as a guide to set up and implement Redux-Saga in a React application peer programming with ChatGPT and Copilot